nishantjr/nishantjr.github.com/src/ai-policy/index.md

     we may bring upon the most vulnerable in our society.

-    I cannot object to AI in direct terms of its carbon usage because that would be deeply hypocrytical and come from a perspective of great privelage.
+    I cannot object to AI in direct terms of its carbon usage because that would be deeply hypocritical and come from a perspective of great privilege.
-    I have used trans-contenental flights to enrich myself in terms of my education and personal enjoyment.
+    I have used trans-continental flights to enrich myself in terms of my education and personal enjoyment.
 Though perhaps I also need a personal "climate policy".

     My main objections to AI in aspects such as eminent domain being used